MikeFarrow/Mikes-first-site/about.md

 - Helping to shape BUPA's intranet strategy
 - Restructuring the mighty buy.com's checkout process

+At the peak of the dotCom bubble Mike was about to sell his banking transaction business to a web agency but the markets crashed and his early retirement to the beach was postponed.

+These days Mike focusses more on from end development using frameworks like Angular and his current interest lies in the emerging world of JAMstack.
+He loves to be on the sharp end of technology and building things.

 >The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-Mike loves to keep active and his interests have included running, surfing, walking and dancing.
+Mike loves to keep active and his interests have included running, surfing, drawing, walking and dancing.

 *Thank You for reading!*